In The Net Indoor Soccer Rules

 - Goal Kicks

 When the attacking team kicks the ball out of play over the end line, the defending team will get a goal kick.
 The goal kick is taken in the penalty area.
-No player may touch the ball on a goal kick until the ball clears the penalty area.
+The ball does not need to clear the penalty area prior to be touched.
 Goals cannot be scored directly from a goal kick.

 - Corner Kicks